 - Baggage Insurance: If your baggage has been delayed, the Meridian Visa Infinite will reimburse you with up to $500 in damages, while you stand to get up to $1,000 if your baggage has been stolen, lost, or damaged.
 Pretty generous, if you ask us.

 - Travel Health Insurance: This is where the Meridian Visa Infinite really takes the cake.
-During 48 days, it covers you for up to $5 million for medical emergencies while travelling.
-This far exceeds most credit cards coverage.
+During 48 days, it covers you for up to $5 million for medical emergencies while traveling.
+This far exceeds most credit card coverage.
 However, you’ll have to be under the age of 75 to avail of this.
 Also, you’ll be insured for up to $1 million if you have an accident while traveling in a common carrier.
+This insurance will also cover your spouse and children!

 #2 Shopping Benefits